rickypinci/performance-models-cdp/README.md

 # Replication Package: Performance Modeling and Analysis of Design Patterns for Microservice Systems

 [![DOI](https://zenodo.org/badge/560469456.svg)](https://zenodo.org/badge/latestdoi/560469456)
-This package contains performance models and results of seven cloud design patterns analyzed in the paper *"Performance Modeling and Analysis of Design Patterns for Microservice Systems"* published at the 20th IEEE International Conference on Software Architecture (ICSA 2023).
+This package contains performance models and results of seven cloud design patterns analyzed in the paper *"Performance Modeling and Analysis of Design Patterns for Microservice Systems"* accepted for publication in the 20th IEEE International Conference on Software Architecture (ICSA 2023).

 ## Authors